-WARNING: If a Retail or Professional Client provides CFIL with a specific instruction to deal it may prevent us from following our Order Execution Policy which is designed to obtain the best possible result for the Client on a consistent basis, taking into account the factors outlined below.
-Where the Client's instructions relate only to a part of the order, then we may follow the Order Execution Policy for those parts of the order not covered by such instructions.
+WARNING: If a Retail or Professional Client provides CFIL with a specific instruction to deal it may prevent us from following our Order Execution Policy which is designed to obtain the best possible result for the client on a consistent basis, taking into account the factors outlined below.
+Where the client's instructions relates only to a part of the order, then we may follow the Order Execution Policy for those parts of the order not covered by such instructions.